-Andraž Pöschl is Editor of Documentary Programme Department of Culture and Arts Programme TV Slovenia.
-He began to work for Slovenian national TV station 20 years ago and spent most of the years working as author of documentaries.
+Andraž Pöschl is the Editor of Documentary Programme, Department of Culture and Arts Programme, TV Slovenia.
+He began to work for the Slovenian national TV station 20 years ago and spent most of the years working as an author of doc- umentaries.
 Later he became the editor in charge of Documentary Programme.
-Between the years 2011 and 2015 he was Editor-in-chief of Culture and Arts Programme.
-He's also the member of different commissions and juries both inside and outside TV Slovenia.
+Between the years 2011 and 2015 he was Editor-in-Chief of Culture and Arts Programme.
+He is also a member of different commissions and juries both inside and outside TV Slovenia.

 Daniel Rafaelić was born in Bitola, Macedonia.
 He graduated with a degree in history from the Faculty of Humanities and Social Sciences in Zagreb, where he later took up a post-graduate course in Croatian history, followed by a PhD in modern and contemporary Croatian history.
 He worked at the Croatian Cinematheque – Croatian State Archives from 2002 to 2010 as a film scholar/ archivist.
 From 2007 to 2009 he was Head of Department for Protection and Restoration of Film Heritage.
 He focused on research of Croatian and world film history, as well as research of film archives with the aim of discovering forgotten and lost film records from Croatia.
 In 2017 Daniel Rafaelić was appointed CEO of Croatian Audiovisual Centre.
 He is also an associate at the Academy of Dramatic Art and Faculty of Humanities and Social Sciences in Zagreb.